hanrichard/Notebook/intro.md

 - test functions - performance, improvement, like, use short syntax, how to define variables, naming convenstions, code simplify
 - test unit test - coverage
 - css/html
+- Does the code work?
+- Description of the project status is included.
+- Code is easily understand.
+- Code is written following the coding standarts/guidelines (React in our case).
+- Code is in sync with existing code patterns/technologies.
+- DRY.
+Is the same code duplicated more than twice?
+- Can the code be easily tested (don't forget about React components)?
+- Are functions/classes/components reasonably small (not too big)?
+- Naming conventions followed for variables, file names, translations.